Room Ventilation Kit: The Ultimate Buyer's Guide – Gro Indoor

 After your system is up and running, a little routine maintenance will keep it in top shape for years to come.
 Just like any other important piece of equipment, your ventilation kit needs some occasional attention to prevent issues and maintain optimal airflow.
 By following a few best practices for installation and upkeep, you can create a stable, clean environment where your plants will thrive.

-Where to Place Your Fan and Filter
+Finding the Best Spot for Your Fan and Filter

 The best spot for your exhaust fan and carbon filter is always as high as possible inside your grow space.
 This simple rule works with basic physics: since hot air naturally rises, placing your exhaust system at the highest point ensures you’re pulling out the warmest, most humid air first.
 This makes your entire system more effective at managing the climate.
 You can hang your fan and filter from the support bars inside your grow tent using straps.
 This setup not only optimizes air removal but also helps muffle the sound of the fan, leading to a quieter operation.